 - Assisted living.
-Assisted living facilities offer staff members to help with activities such as taking medication, bathing and dressing — as well as meals, transportation, housekeeping and social activities.
+These facilities offer staff members to help with activities such as taking medication, bathing and dressing — as well as meals, transportation, housekeeping and social activities.
 Some assisted living facilities have on-site beauty shops and other amenities.

 - Nursing home.
 Nursing homes offer 24-hour nursing care for those recovering from illness or injury and serve as long-term residences for people who are unable to care for themselves.
 Nursing homes also offer end-of-life care.
 Services typically include help eating, dressing, bathing and toileting, as well as wound care and rehabilitative therapy.

-Selecting a long term care facility can be overwhelming.
-Ask yourself these questions to ease the process:
+Selecting a long-term care facility can be overwhelming.
+Ask these questions to ease the process:

 - What level of service do you need?
 Do you or does your loved one need help with everyday activities, such as getting dressed or walking to the bathroom?
 Nursing care?
+What about physical or occupation therapy?
 What does the doctor say?
-Determining specific care needs can help you decide which type of facilities to consider.
+Determining specific care needs can help you decide which type of facility to consider.

 - What can you afford?
 Get the details on prices, fees and services.
 Know what's included in the monthly fee and what costs extra.

-Medicare, a federal program for people older than 65 and those who have certain disabilities, doesn't generally pay for long term care.
-Medicaid, a joint state-federal program designed for people who meet certain income requirements, might be an option for adults who have limited assets or those who've nearly depleted their assets — but who's eligible for Medicaid and which services are covered varies by state.
+Medicare, a federal program for people older than 65 and those who have certain disabilities, doesn't generally pay for long-term care.
+Medicaid, a joint state-federal program designed for people who meet certain income requirements, might be an option for adults who have limited assets or those who've nearly depleted their assets.
+However, who's eligible for Medicaid and which services are covered varies by state.

 - Involve others.
-If your loved one doesn't respond well to your efforts to talk about long term care, involve trusted contacts — such as other loved ones, clergy, a doctor or an attorney.
+If your loved one doesn't respond well to your efforts to talk about long-term care, involving trusted contacts — such as other loved ones, clergy, a doctor or an attorney — might help.